Infineon/retarget-io/README.md

 ### Overview

 A utility library to retarget the standard input/output (STDIO) messages to a UART port.
 With this library, you can directly print messages on a UART terminal using `printf()`.
-You can specify the TX pin, RX pin, and the baud rate through the `cy_retarget_io_init()` function.
-The UART HAL object is externally accessible so that you can use it with other UART HAL functions.
+You can specify the TX pin, RX pin, and the baud rate when configuring the UART.

 **NOTE:** The standard library is not standard in how it treats an I/O stream.
 Some implement a data buffer by default.
 The buffer is not flushed until it is full.
 In that case it may appear that your I/O is not working.
 You should be aware of how the library buffers data, and you should identify a buffering strategy and buffer size for a specified stream.
 If you supply a buffer, it must exist until the stream is closed.
 The following line of code disables the buffer for the standard library that accompanies the GCC compiler: